Moses032005/EDM_Moses-David/Midterm Lab Task 2/README.md

   ![screenshot](/Midterm%20Lab%20Task%202/Images/after2.png)

 ## Step 2 - Reshaping and Grouping the Tables
-- Duplicate and reference Unclean DS Jobs to create new queries (Sal By Role Type dup, Sal By Role Size ref, Sal By State ref).
+- Create new queries by duplicating and referencing Unclean DS Jobs (Sal By Role Type, Sal By Role Size, and Sal By State).
-- Select appropriate columns (Role Type, Size, Min Sal, Max Sal).
+- Select the necessary columns (Role Type, Size, Minimum Salary, Maximum Salary).
-- Change the columns to required data types (Currency).
+- Convert the columns to the desired data type (Currency).
-- Multiply Min Sal and Max Sal by 1000.
+- Multiply the minimum and maximum salaries by 1000.
-- Group data by Role Type, Size, State Full Name to get averages.
+- To calculate averages, group data by role type, size, and state full name.
-- Merge State Mapping with Unclean DS Jobs using State Abbreviation.
+- Combine State Mapping with Unclean DS Jobs utilizing State Abbreviation.
-- Rename merged column to State Full Name and remove nulls.
+- Rename the merged column to State Full Name and delete the nulls.
-- Check and review Query Dependencies.
+- Check and review query dependencies.

   ## Here's our Sample Tables